 If you’ve determined to use good business sense and want to reach out and hire a ghostwriter, please email me.
-I’m interested in hearing from you, learning about your project.
-Please include your budget and time line, so that I can fully understand your needs.
+I’m interested in hearing from you and learning about your project.
+Please include your budget and timeline, so that I can fully understand your needs.

 Invest in yourself and others will be more likely to invest in you!